f1729/jibril/README.md

 `jibril --test` For init test

-Modify your `.zshrc` file and write in the end `jibril --test`, if you want jibril inspect if you have anything to remember every time you open the terminal.
+Modify your `.zshrc` file and write in the end `jibril --test`, if you want jibril to inspect if you have anything to remember every time you open the terminal.